-Notes to the Consolidated Financial Statements As at and for the Year Ended 31 December 2019 (Currency - In thousands of Turkish Lira ("TL"))
+Notes to the Consolidated Financial Statements As at and for the Year Ended 31 December 2020

 3.16 Tangible assets

 Recognition and measurement

 Items of tangible assets are restated for the effects of inflation to 31 December 2005, less accumulated depreciation and impairment losses.
 Tangible assets acquired after 31 December 2005 is reflected at cost, less accumulated depreciation and impairment losses.